Help! I Need to Migrate a WordPress Multisite: A Step-by-Step Guide

 - And so on.

-Give your site a good look-through and make sure everything is as you expected it to be.
+Give your site a good checkup and make sure everything is as you expect.

 If you decide that you want to give the subdomain a custom domain (perhaps the old one from its previous single existence), you can use domain mapping to do this.